alevalve/alevalve/README.md

 - 👋 Hi, I’m Alexander Valverde
 - 👀 I’m interested in Data Sciene and Machine Learning tools.
 - 🌱 I’m currently studying Economics at ULACIT, I will finish now on may 2022 my bachelors degree on it.
-- 💞️ I’m looking to collaborate on different data projects to reach more capacities that could help me arrive to USA.
+- 💞️ I’m looking to work in a data science position with empahis in Machine Learning
 - 📫 Reach me via email (alexandervalverdeguillen@gmail.com) or linkedin

 <!---